ShanuDey/How-to-install-Xampp-and-configure-in-ubuntu-/README.md

-# How-to-install-Xampp-and-configure-in-ubuntu-
-How to install Xampp and configure in ubuntu?
+# How to install Xampp and configure in ubuntu?

 # Installation
 1) Download xampp from official website.